-Author: Thomas Perrin, Jean-Cédric Delvainquière
+Author: Thomas Perrin in cooperation with Jean-Cédric Delvainquière

 The Ministry in charge of cultural policies in France is currently called the Ministry of Culture and Communication, also referred here to as the "Ministry of Culture".
 A specific Committee was set up in 1993 to work on the history of the Ministry: Comité d'histoire du ministère de la Culture.
 It is composed of researchers, experts and officers of cultural policies, and organises different events to promote and disseminate historical knowledge on cultural policies.
 The Committee also produces numerous publications (see chapter 9.1).